-In January 2019, the Pierce Family Foundation joined forces with the Cuore e Mani Foundation in a multi-year partnership to support grantmaking and align the “back office” operations of the two foundations.
-Founded by Pete and Joan Vilim, Cuore e Mani Foundation began in 2008 and, like the Pierce Family Foundation, focuses in large part on Chicago-area nonprofits dedicated to addressing housing, homelessness and basic human needs.
+In January 2019, Pierce Family Foundation joined forces with Cuore e Mani Foundation (CeM) in a multi-year partnership to support grantmaking and align the “back office” operations of the two foundations.
+Like the Pierce Family Foundation, CeM focuses in large part on Chicago-area nonprofits dedicated to addressing housing, homelessness and basic human needs.

-Cuore e Mani Foundation is an invitation-only foundation and does not accept unsolicited proposals.
+Cuore e Mani Foundation is continuing operations after PFF’s sunsetting.
+Cuore e Mani is an invitation-only foundation and does not accept unsolicited proposals.